Henley in Arden pre 1066

 During Georgian times it was en vogue to cover timbering, but during renovation works in 1935, the plaster was removed to reveal the original middle 16th century beams.

-The White Swan on Television
+The White Swan on television

-More recently the Actor Michael Elphick became landlord of The White Swan.
+In the 1980s the Actor Michael Elphick became landlord of The White Swan.
 He is best remembered for his role as Ken Boon in the hit series “Boon” (1986).
 He died tragically at the early age of 55.

 During the filming of “I bought a Vampire Motorcycle” in 1990, in which Neil Morrisey played a despatch rider, The White Swan was used for catering and also provided accommodation for the actors and actresses.